stevensblueprint/blueprint_website/README.md

 ## Setup for contributors

 1. Ensure that you have Deno installed.
+We are using Deno 2 (version 2.1.4).
 You can skip this step if you do.
 If you don't or are unsure, you can use the following command to install it.

    **Homebrew users:**